 On February 18, 2024, we entered into a definitive Purchase Agreement (the "Loan Portfolio Acquisition Agreement") with Chicago Atlantic Loan Portfolio, LLC ("CALP"), pursuant to which we would purchase all or substantially all of the portfolio investments held by CALP (the "Loan Portfolio") in exchange for newly issued shares of our common stock with a net asset value equal to the value of the Loan Portfolio, each determined shortly before closing (the "Loan Portfolio Consideration"), subject to certain customary closing conditions (the "Loan Portfolio Acquisition").
-Our Board of Directors, including all our independent directors, upon the recommendation of a special committee composed solely of our independent directors (the "Special Committee"), has approved the Loan Portfolio Acquisition Agreement and the transactions contemplated thereby.
-Our current officers would continue to be a part of our management team following the Loan Portfolio Acquisition.
-Assuming satisfaction of the conditions to the transaction, the Loan Portfolio Acquisition is expected to close in mid-2024.
+Our Board of Directors, including all our independent directors, upon the recommendation of a special committee composed solely of our independent directors (the "Special Committee"), has approved the Loan Portfolio Acquisition Agreement and the transactions to the transaction, the Loan Portfolio Acquisition is expected to close in mid-2024.
 See "Note 12 - Proposed Loan Portfolio Acquisition" in the notes to the financial statements included with this quarterly report on Form 10-Q for further information regarding the Loan Portfolio Acquisition.

 On February 20, 2024, SSC announced that it entered into a definitive agreement with Chicago Atlantic BDC Holdings, LLC (together with its affiliates, "Chicago Atlantic"), the investment adviser of CALP, pursuant to which a joint venture between Chicago Atlantic and SSC would be created to combine and jointly operate SSC's, and a portion of Chicago Atlantic's, investment management businesses, subject to certain customary closing conditions (the "Joint Venture").
 The Joint Venture would cause the automatic termination of our existing investment advisory agreement with SSC.
-As a result, our Board of Directors unanimously approved, upon the recommendation of the Special Committee, a new investment advisory agreement with SSC to take effect upon closing of the Joint Venture, subject to Company stockholder approval.
+As a result, our Board of Directors unanimously approved, upon the recommendation of the Special Committee, a new investment advisory agreement with SSC take effect upon closing of the Joint Venture, subject to Company stockholder approval.
 The new investment advisory agreement is identical, in all material respects, to the current investment advisory agreement.
 Upon the effectiveness of the new investment advisory agreement, the Company would be renamed Chicago Atlantic BDC, Inc. and SSC would be renamed Chicago Atlantic BDC Advisers, LLC.